✓ No credit card required ✓ First 7 days free

 Technical teams that want control.
 Development teams, agencies, and IT organizations that prefer to manage their own infrastructure will appreciate the clean Docker deployment, standard database, and full source code access.
 Customermates fits into existing DevOps workflows with integrations for Slack, email, and custom APIs.

 Cost-conscious scaling.
 At a certain team size, self-hosting becomes significantly more cost-effective than per-user SaaS pricing.
 You pay for infrastructure once and add users without incremental licensing costs.
 For startups and growing companies, the economics of self-hosting are compelling.
-Combined with the affordable cloud pricing, Customermates offers the most flexible cost structure in the CRM market.
+Combined with the affordable cloud pricing, Customermates gives you a flexible cost structure: pay per user in the cloud, or pay only for infrastructure when you self-host.

 Getting your self-hosted CRM running takes less than 30 minutes: